donp123/hiring-engineers/answers.md

 ![metricalerttest](https://github.com/donp123/donp123/blob/master/testresultemail.png)

-After I was satisifed with the test results, I clicked "save" and my Metric Monitor was live.
+After I was satisifed with the test result, I clicked "save" and my Metric Monitor was live.
 Below is the first live email warning notifcation when "my_metric" was greater than 500 on average during the last 5 minutes:

 ![metricalertlive](https://github.com/donp123/donp123/blob/master/liveemailtest.png)